DanielCreggOrganization/w6-lab-arrays-OisinDeegan/README.md

 - **Task**: Write a method that takes an array of integers and returns a new array with each element doubled.
 - **Hint**: Iterate over the input array, double each element, and store it in a new array.

 ## Summary

 In this lab, we've covered:

 - Various methods to declare and initialize arrays.
 - Default values assigned to array elements.
-- Accessing and iterating over array elements.
+- Accessing and iterating over array elements using traditional and enhanced for loops.
 - Utilizing the array's length.
 - Modifying elements within an array.
 - Arrays of objects and how to work with them.
-- Enhanced for loops for efficient iteration.
 - Common array operations like copying, sorting, and searching.
 - Utilizing the `Arrays` utility class for array manipulation.
 - Cloning arrays to create independent copies.